Tyre Safety Awareness with the WI (Women’s Institute)

 Outcomes

-Improved employee understanding of tyre safety and vehicle handling
+Improved employee understanding of tyre safety and vehicle dynamics

-Positive feedback from health and safety teams for supporting compliance
+Strong positive feedback from health and safety teams

 Feedback